Adhu

-Adhu is a 2004 Indian Tamil-language horror film directed by Ramesh Balakrishnan, starring Sneha as a spirit possessed girl.
+Adhu is a 2004 Indian Tamil-language supernatural horror film directed by Ramesh Balakrishnan, starring Sneha as a spirit possessed girl.
 The film, that has Aravind, a newcomer, Suha, Kazan Khan and Vijayan in supporting and Abbas in a cameo role, is a remake of the 2002 Hong Kong-Thai-Singaporean film The Eye.
-The film, with music scored by Yuvan Shankar Raja and cinematography by P. Selvakumar, released on 15 October 2004 and received generally negative reviews and is considered a box-office disaster.
+The film, with music scored by Yuvan Shankar Raja and cinematography by P. Selvakumar, released on 15 October 2004.